 - \( - \log \frac{exp(sim(c_t, q_t) / \kappa }{ \sum_{q \in Q_t } \exp (sim(c_t, q) / \kappa) } \)

-- entropy of average softmax for the batch over the codebook
+- loss is entropy of average softmax for the batch over the codebook

 - reduced word error rate (WER) ~33% compared to vq-wav2vec